gyson/gocsp/README.md

-## Communication Sequencial Processes in Javascript
+## Communication Sequential Processes in Javascript

 Bring golang-like CSP channel and operations to JS land.